baasbox/docs/source/index.md

     }
 ```

-Once you have retrieved the device position through its sensors, you can perform a query like "Hey, BaasBox, gimme POIs around me in a radius of 5 Km".
+Once you have retrieved the device position through its sensors, you can perform a query like "Hey, BaasBox, gimme the POIs around me in a radius of 5 Km".
 For example, if you are visiting Rome:

 `GET /document/poi?where=distance(lat,long,41.872389,12.480180) < 5 `

-What about you want also know the distance?
+What if you also want know the distance?

 `GET /document/poi?fields=name,distance(lat,long,41.872389,12.480180) as dist&where=distance(lat,long,41.872389,12.480180) < 5 `

-BaasBox returns the name and distance of the POIs that satisfy the where criteria.
+BaasBox returns the name and distance of the POIs that satisfy the "where" criteria.

-Remember that by default the query is executed only on records that the user can actually read.
+Remember that by default the query is executed only on those records that the user can actually read.

-This is amazing if you want to manage private and public POIs, the filter is automatically applied.
+This is amazing if you want to manage private and public POIs, because the filter is applied automatically.

 ```shell